JapanKrubPom/fireroute-emergency-routing-artifacts/README.md

 # FireRoute Review Artifact Package

-This package is intended for review/supervisory access and supports the reproducibility claims used in the FireRoute conference paper.
-It is not presented as a public software release; instead, it is a structured artifact package containing the code, data, scenarios, outputs, and documentation needed to inspect and replay the main paper results.
+This repository is provided as a review artifact repository accompanying the FireRoute conference paper.
+It is intended to support inspection and reproduction of the main paper results through the included code, data, scenarios, outputs, and documentation.

 ## Package contents
 - `app/` – prototype application, legacy source, core modules, and data loaders